odin-lang/odin-lang.org/content/docs/faq.md

 ## Compiler

+### What architectures does Odin support?

+The official implementation of Odin currently supports: amd64, aarch64, arm64, and wasm32.

-## Is the Odin compiler self hosted?
+### Is the Odin compiler self hosted?

 Odin is not currently self hosted nor will be until _after_ version 1.0 when the main implementation of the Odin compiler adheres to a specification and is heavily tested.
 In general, self hosting before a stable language and compiler exists is masturbatory pleasure.